 The Electricity Services (Retail) Common Use Arrangement (CUA) is designed to offer you great savings and a simplified procurement process.
 It allows you to efficiently buy electricity, eliminating time and costs associated with tendering and negotiating.
-This CUA has a Pick and Buy system for small sites and a simplified quote process for large sites and additional services.
+This CUA has a simplified quote process for small and large sites and additional services.

 The purchase of green/renewable energy is also available through the CUA.